darkain/pudl-docs/mysql/mysqli.md

 parameters to be configured, such as persistent connections.
 Additionally, PUDL is standardized for all database types, simply changing the 'type' parameter is all that is required to switch from one type of database server to another.

+_NOTE: internally, PUDL uses PHP's MySQLi driver for 'mysql' type connections, but the internal complexities are abstracted away so you don't need to think about them_

 ```php
 require_once('pudl/pudl.php');